edgedb/edgedb/docs/edgeql/lexical.rst

 .. _ref_eql_lexical_raw:

-Raw strings don't have any specially interpreted symbols, they contain all the symbols between the quotes exactly as typed.
+Raw strings don't have any specially interpreted symbols; they contain all the symbols between the quotes exactly as typed.

 .. code-block:: edgeql-repl